ChefData/Cloud-Migration-Proposal/Part_2-TD.md

 ### Security

-- Security Groups: Implement strict security rules to control inbound and outbound traffic, ensuring that only authorised users and services can access your data.
+- Security Groups: Implement strict rules to control inbound and outbound traffic, ensuring that only authorised users and services can access your data.
 We will also set up regular security audits and penetration tests to identify and address any potential vulnerabilities.
 - IAM Roles and Policies: Ensure least-privilege access to AWS resources.

 ### Compute